EmilioAngelM/robo-advisor-assignment/README.md

 ## Description

-This is a financial application that provides an investment recommendation on any stock or cryptccurrency and displays its closing price chart over time and recent market data.
+This is a financial application that provides an investment recommendation on any stock or cryptocurrency and displays its closing price chart over time and recent market data.

 ## Prerequisites